-Gerard Paganoni BSc (Non-Executive Director)
+Gerard Paganoni BSc (Non-Executive Director) (Retired 21 February 2014)

 Gerard Paganoni has a degree in Science in Population Resources and Technology from Murdoch University.
-He has been farming for 21 years, at "East Broomehill", where he currently crops wheat, barley, canola, and also produces sheep and cattle.
+He has been farming for 22 years, at "East Broomehill", where he currently crops approximately 4,100 hectares of wheat, barley, canola, and also produces sheep and cattle.
 Mr Paganoni was the Chief Bush Fire Control officer for two years, and the Broomehill Recreation Complex Secretary for four years.
 He is currently a committee member of the WA Soft Wheat Growers Association and Broomehill School Council.
 Mr Paganoni also maintains an interest in harness and thoroughbred breeding, racing and training.